trustbit/logistic-hackathon-public/README.md

  These rules are in effect since the start of the game.

 - Your **truck gets money for delivering** cargo.
-Prices are market-driven, certain cargos types. tend to have better margins out-of-the-box.
+Prices are market-driven.
+Certain cargo types tend to have better margins out-of-the-box.
 - You spend money on gas (fuel consumption uses COPERT formula for a loaded/empty truck and diesel price of `2.023`)
 - **Every week, you pay fixed operational costs**.
 So standing idle and doing nothing is a loosing strategy.
 You need to hustle to keep.
 - If your balance is negative at the end of the week, the truck is bankrupt until the end of the simulation run.